How to Get Rid of Fruit Flies

 As mentioned above, this can be a very misleading question because the lifespan of Asian fruit flies is greatly varied.

-The shortest lifespan from ova to death can be as short as a couple weeks (an Asian fruit fly laid and hatched in late winter to early spring) to about 50 days (common fruit fly) to 300 days (Asian fruit flies born in autumn who then overwinter).
+The shortest lifespan from ova to death can be as little as a couple weeks (an Asian fruit fly laid and hatched in late winter to early spring) to about 50 days (common fruit fly) to 300 days (Asian fruit flies born in autumn who then overwinter).

 Where Do Fruit Flies Come From?